Core-ATC/Core-ATC-Hackathon/README.md

 # SpamDetection-Kavach-Hackathon
-A simple Flask API to detect spam or ham using Python and sklearn
+A simple Flask API to detect spam or ham using Python and sklearn and Flask